-This Scientific Discoveries Research grant opportunity seeks to support innovative and meritorious cancer researchers, at all levels, and teams pursuing scientific discoveries and breakthrough ideas in the fight against cancer.
+This grant opportunity seeks to support innovative and meritorious cancer researchers, at all levels, and teams seeking to translate promising research and scientific discoveries into effective interventions, tools, devices, technologies, or therapeutics related to cancer.
+This funding opportunity seeks to support the implementation or translation of innovative ideas in cancer research that significantly advances one or more of the following:

-This opportunity will not only catalyze the next breakthroughs in cancer research, but for some may help bridge between early discoveries and commercialization of therapeutics, devices, and tools to lessen the burden of cancer.

-This funding opportunity seeks to support the next generation of breakthroughs in cancer research that aims to significantly advance one or more of the following:

-- Improve cancer prevention and early detection (e.g., novel screening methods, risk reduction strategies): - Address cancer diagnosis and treatment (e.g., development of more precise diagnostics, effective therapies, personalized medicine approaches); or - Improve patient outcomes and quality of life (e.g., treatment efficacy, including reduced side effects, enhance patient well-being).
+- Improve cancer prevention and early detection (e.g., novel screening methods, risk reduction strategies); - Improve cancer diagnosis and treatment (e.g., implementation of more precise diagnostics, effective therapies, personalized medicine approaches); or - Improve patient outcomes and quality of life (e.g., treatment efficacy, including reduced side effects, enhance patient well-being).